musamairshad/Dukaan.pk/README.md

-# Dukaan.pk is a grocery app made by using Flutter with BLoC state management.
+# Dukaan.pk is a grocery app made by using Flutter and powered by the BLoC state management.